St. Luke’s Anderson Endocrinology Fellowship Mission Statement

 - 1. Having advanced understanding of endocrine physiology

-- 2. Applying acquired knowledge to diagnosis, manage, treat, and prevent endocrine related disorders
+- 2. Applying acquired knowledge to the diagnosis, management, and treatment of endocrine related disorders and prevention of their complications

 - 3. Critically review diagnostic testing for endocrinology